-Pensions & Investments Publishes Analysis by Blair Nicholas and Dave Kaplan Discussing Foreign Litigation Challenges and Best Practices
+Pensions & Investments Publishes Analysis by Dave Kaplan Discussing Foreign Litigation Challenges and Best Practices

 January 7, 2013

-On January 7, 2013, Pensions & Investments magazine published an article co-authored by BLB&G partner Blair Nicholas and associate Dave Kaplan discussing the significant practical challenges and legal questions that arise when seeking to recover assets lost to fraud on international equities and securities purchased outside the U.S.
+On January 7, 2013, Pensions & Investments magazine published an article principally authored by BLB&G partner Dave Kaplan discussing the significant practical challenges and legal questions that arise when seeking to recover assets lost to fraud on international equities and securities purchased outside the U.S.

 The article, entitled, “Concerns rise with foreign litigation,” reviews the legal developments contributing to the increasing interest in pursuing foreign litigation by institutional investors.
 It also outlines the risks and logistical and strategic considerations associated with foreign litigation.